thestrugglingblack/lumos/README.md

 ### AWS
 #### Install AWS-CDK Globally
-> Note: Node.js and NVM must be installed to run this step.
+> Note 📄: Node.js and NVM must be installed to run this step.

 1. Run `nvm use` to point to Node v22.
 2. Run `npm install -g aws-cdk` to install AWS-CDK globally.